Scrid

 *

-One out of five children is hungry,
+One out of five children is hungry, my thoughts say at dinner,

-since I’m sawing a bloody steak,
+clearly not fucking around since I’m sawing into a bloody ribeye.

-And many homeless adults are kids
+And many homeless adults are kids who aged out of foster care

-don’t you dare let that steak go cold.
+- don’t let that steak get cold.

 *